0xrishitripathi/avail-stake-flow/README.md

 This tool is for:
 1. Validators who want to automate claiming their pending rewards for previous and upcoming eras.
-2. Nomination Pool Operators who want to automate compounding rewards of their Pool Memebers who have unclaimed pending rewards above a set amount.
+2. Nomination Pool Operators who want to automate compounding rewards of their Pool Members who have unclaimed pending rewards above a set amount.

 &nbsp;
 &nbsp;